24 Hours in Paris: The Ultimate One Day Paris Itinerary

 Book a stay at Villa Garbo to feel like a pampered movie star.
 It’s a quick walk to the beach, has a stunning terrasse to enjoy drinks on, plus has a spa!

 After writing this, I’m already yearning for my next holiday in France.
-I think it’s very safe to say I’ll be booking a ticket to France to stay in most of these stunning locations very soon!
+I think it’s very safe to say I’ll be booking a ticket to stay in most of these stunning locations very soon!

 Thanks to its beauty, charm, and of course decadent foods and wines, France has always had a special part of my heart.